Avi-2362/18CSC303J-DBMS-Lab/README.md

 # 18CSC303J-DBMS-Lab
-University lab experiments for the weekly questions
+University lab experiments for the weekly questions.

-#NAME OF EXPERIMENT
+List of Experiments:
-1	  Basic sql commands
+1. Basic SQL Commands
-2	  Constraints for Hospital Management Systems
+2. Constraints for Hospital Managment Systems
-3	  Database for a car Insurance company
+3. Database for Car Insurance company
-4	  Use of functions like Sum and COUNT
+4. Use of funtions liks SUM and COUNT
-5	  Use of different type of functions in SQL
+5. Use of different type of funtions in SQL
-6	  Modification and deletion of table values
+6. Modification and deletion of table values
-7	  Implementation of JOINS in SQL
+7. Implementation and deletion of table values
-8	  Factorial in PL/SQL
+8. Fatorial in PL/SQL
-9	  Introduction to PL/SQL codes
+9. Indroduction to PL/SQL code
-10	Execute PL/SQL command to given condition
+10. Execute PL/SQL commands to given condition